ol-ka/opcua-pubsub-mqtt/README.md

 sudo service mosquitto stop && mosquitto -v
 ```
-Run 'olga-opc-mqtt' target configuration from IDE of your choice for debugging.
+Run 'opcuamqtt-multi-ps-client' target configuration from IDE of your choice for debugging.
 CMake must be configured with option -DTHIRDPARTY=ON

-# JSON payload
+# JSON payload sample
 ## Format
 ```js
 {